piekarsky/Exploratory-Data-Analysis-of-Bike-Sharing-Systems-in-Warsaw/README.md

 ### Interactive grouping of bike stations using the Folium library <a name = "interactive_grouping_of_bike_stations"></a>

-The analysis and visualization of this data uses the folium library, thanks to which it was created a map containing interactive markers that automatically group the number of stations on the map.
+The analysis and visualization of this data uses the Folium library, thanks to which it was created a map containing interactive markers that automatically group the number of stations on the map.
 Tags are grouped with locations if they are close enough to each other.

 The picture below shows the map of Warsaw with the location of <b>380</b> bike stations using interactive grouping.